Guitar-Sound-Processing/GSP/gsp_daisy/Effects.md

 ## Configuration Commands

-Any effect can be configured by a three-character command together with effect parameters.
+Any effect can be configured by a three-character command and their parameters.
 The configuration commands are explained below.
-Deep explanation on the effect parameters can be found in specific algorithm documentation.
+Deep explanation on the effect parameters can be found in specific effect documentation.

 ### Level Detector: